SoCal-Julia/julia-on-knot.cnsi.ucsb.edu/README.md

 Open issues
 -----------

-The default build of Julia seems to intermittently segfault on exit unless it is run with the environment variable `OPENBLAS_NUM_THREADS=1`.
+The default build of Julia seems to intermittently segfault on exit on knot unless it is run with the environment variable `OPENBLAS_NUM_THREADS=1`.
 This can be set in `.bashrc`.

 It is also possible to build Julia using icc and MKL, but when Julia is built this way on knot, it fails any time it calls a subprocess.